 Then, one of your goals was to have the website redesigned.
 So, you paid a large sum of money to have that done.

 In this case income earned would be high.
 Expenses too would be high as you increased ad spend and paid the web designer.

 However, income received depends on how the site performed around 60 to 90 days ago.

 Now let’s say 60 to 90 days ago was February.
-The shortest month of the year (which translates into less page views) and so happens to be the month you spent sipping Mai Tais in Hawaii.
+The shortest month of the year (which translates into less page views).
 So, income received was down.